-- Efforts to develop legislation that will protect the mineral rights of surface (i.e., property) owner(s) from improper seizure, including mineral rights registration and activity notification. - A policy that any proposed state changes to taxes for mining shall not result in any loss of local revenues or local authority. - Legislation that will require oil and gas drillers to pay impact fees to counties, cities, villages and townships across the state.
+- Efforts to develop legislation that will protect the mineral rights of surface or subsurface (i.e., property) owner(s) from improper seizure, including mineral rights registration and activity notification. - A policy that any proposed state changes to taxes for mining shall not result in any loss of local revenues or local authority. - Legislation that will require oil and gas drillers to pay impact fees to counties, cities, villages, and townships across the state.

-TIMBER MANAGEMENT (SHARED WITH AG. & TOURISM) MAC supports:
+TIMBER MANAGEMENT (SHARED WITH AG & TOURISM)

-• State and federal timber management standards that provide for maximum yield, the highest timber quality and reforestation.
+- State and federal timber management standards that provide for maximum yield, the highest timber quality and reforestation. - Preservation of wildlife habitats.